yzhang-570/AI110_Project2-PawPal-/reflection.md

 **a.
 What went well**

 - What part of this project are you most satisfied with?
+I am most satisfied with the testing setup.
+Starting with basic classes and a demo UI, then layering in pytest alongside manual checks in main, made it much easier to verify correctness incrementally.
+Being able to see the practical impact of changes through both printed output and assertion-based tests gave me real confidence in the implementation.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?
+I would redesign the filter logic to be more composable.
+Rather than having two separate filter methods or forcing both filters into one, I would use an approach that can chain multiple conditions flexibly.
+I would also improve schedule generation to handle conflicts more gracefully instead of simply skipping them.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?
+Testing feels like extra weight at first, but it is essential for ensuring correctness after refactoring and for making the practical impact of changes visible, including how parameters and return types are actually used.
+Using both pytest (for isolating modular behavior and verifying requirements) and main (for manually printing and reviewing complex outputs like sorted lists) together gave the best coverage.
+Starting small, like with basic classes and a demo UI, and growing from there kept complexity manageable.
+Classes standardized memory and operations in a structured way even without a database, and relationships between classes had to be represented through aggregations.
+AI was most useful for streamlining documentation, getting up to speed with test cases for manual review, writing commit messages, and exploring different design approaches, such as whether to use two separate filter methods or one combined method for two filters. you had another iteration, what would you improve or redesign?

+**c.
+Key takeaway**